 Dysport and Botox are both FDA approved botulinum toxin type A injectable neurotoxin prescriptions available for the temporary improvement of facial fine lines and wrinkles in adults.
 It is understood that both products are similar in makeup as well as for their use.
 In comparing these two products, the main distinction lies in their formulation; which influences the dosage used, how much the product spreads, and how quickly a patient might see the results.

 The development of fine lines and wrinkles is a part of the natural aging process.
 Botox and Dysport were developed to temporarily stop the aging process with a neurotoxin formulation that relaxes the facial muscle tissues and prevents them from contracting.
 To administer, products are injected by your cosmetic dermatologist into a targeted muscle area to block the nerve impulses controlling muscle contraction.
 Botox and Dysport provides a quick and temporary fix to those individuals who seek to look attractive with less visible facial creases and lines.

-Botox – discomfort or pain at the injection site; headache; and eye problems: double vision, blurred vision, drooping eyelids, and swelling of your eyelids.
+Botox – discomfort or pain at the injection site, headache, and eye problems such as; double vision, blurred vision, drooping eyelids, and swelling of your eyelids.

 Dysport – nose and throat irritation, headache, injection site pain, injection site skin reaction, upper respiratory tract infection, eyelid swelling, eyelid drooping, sinus inflammation, and nausea.

 Treatment can be very effective over time by targeting the areas of concern.
 After a while, fine lines and wrinkles will reappear as the nerve impulses start to reach the targeted muscle area.
 Depending on the treatment you choose, the treatment results will last 3 to 6 months.
 However, it is recommended that a patient follows the treatment plan provided by your dermatologist to maintain the best positive results.